How does discount cash work in e-invoicing and peppol?

 In a UBL invoice, discount cash is included via specific fields such as:

-• PaymentTerms: a description of the discount (e.g. “2% discount for payment within 10 days”)
+• PaymentTerms: description of the discount, for example “2% discount for payment within 10 days”.

-• SettlementPeriod: the period during which the discount applies
+• SettlementPeriod: the period during which the discount can be applied (e.g. 10 days from invoice date).

 Why is this important for finance?